max-moore/yugioh-fusion-helper-names/README.md

 You can compile it by yourself if you want to be sure.

 ## Installation and usage with Python 3
 Install Python 3.x and pip 3.
 Download the source code from latest release or clone this repository.
-Then place yourself on that folder.
 Open a terminal, move to the downloaded folder and run the following commands:

 ```python
 > python -m venv ./env  (Optional)